Meghan Markle and Kate Middleton Share a Laugh on Christmas

 Hundreds and hundreds of fans lined up along the path leading from Queen Elizabeth's estate to the church and got festive as many people wore Santa hats and brought bouquets of flowers.

 Meghan was dressed in head-to-toe Victoria Beckham as she carried a $1,063 Powder Box purse, wore a $3,085 navy coat and $1,715 black heeled boots.
+The Duchess of Sussex also wore an Awon Golding hat.

 How Meghan Markle Overcame Haters, Family Feuds and Rivalry Rumors to Emerge as One of 2018's Biggest Winners